gabrielmelo/tasks-web/README.md

 # Task Web

 `Task Web` is a **to-do list application** developed as part of the practical test for the **React Fundamentals module** by Rocketseat.
-This application provides basic task management features, allowing users to efficiently manage and track their tasks.
+This application provides basic task management features, allowing users to manage and track their tasks efficiently.

 ## About the Challenge

-The goal of this challenge is to develop a simple **task control application** with the following features:
+The goal of this challenge is to develop a simple **task-control application** with the following features:

 1. **Add a New Task**
    Users can create and add new tasks to the list.